peggy1502/Amazing-Resources/README.md

 - Build a Telegram chatbot with any AI model under the hood (web scraping summarizer bot) (https://medium.com/@galperovich/build-a-telegram-chatbot-with-any-ai-model-under-the-hood-62f9a8675d81) (https://github.com/galinaalperovich/ai_summary_tg_bot)
 - Put ChatGPT right into your messenger: build a Telegram bot with the new official OpenAI API (https://blog.gopenai.com/put-chatgpt-right-into-your-messenger-build-a-telegram-bot-with-the-new-official-openai-api-84f7c005de7f) (https://github.com/galinaalperovich/chatgpt-api-tg-bot)
 - LangChain + Streamlit🔥+ Llama 🦙: Bringing Conversational AI to Your Local Machine 🤯 (https://ai.plainenglish.io/%EF%B8%8F-langchain-streamlit-llama-bringing-conversational-ai-to-your-local-machine-a1736252b172)
+- Zero to One: A Guide to Building a First PDF Chatbot with LangChain & LlamaIndex — Part 1 (https://medium.com/how-ai-built-this/zero-to-one-a-guide-to-building-a-first-pdf-chatbot-with-langchain-llamaindex-part-1-7d0e9c0d62f)
+- Choosing the Right Embedding Model: A Guide for LLM Applications (https://medium.com/@ryanntk/choosing-the-right-embedding-model-a-guide-for-llm-applications-7a60180d28e3)

 #### 🤖 Q&A
 - How to build an AI that can answer questions about your website (https://platform.openai.com/docs/tutorials/web-qa-embeddings)